-In last year's Report I referred to the strategic review of our asset allocation that we were implementing.
+In last year's Report we referred to the strategic review of our asset allocation that we were implementing.
 This was to ensure that our fund remains sustainable and able to meet our liabilities and pensions 'promise' to our members.
-I mentioned that we were seeking to further increase our resilience by looking at securing an income stream to ensure we can meet our pensioner payments, without having to touch our capital assets.
+We mentioned that we were seeking to further increase our resilience by looking at securing an income stream to ensure we can meet our pensioner payments, without having to touch our capital assets.
 To achieve this we carried out a detailed procurement exercise last year.
 The result was that, whilst we are still invested in our current managers, we moved some of our funds to our new income manager, Fidelity, to sustain our cashflow, and increase our resilience.
+During 2017/18 we transferred further assets to Fidelity, to diversify our asset base.
+We also transferred £100m to a new active equity manager on the London CIV (Collective Investment Vehicle).

 You may remember that in last year's report we addressed the Government's proposals for all 89 local government pension funds to pool their assets.
 We are in the London Collective Investment Vehicle (CIV) with the other London boroughs and the City of London.
-Whilst we currently do not have any assets on the CIV platform later this year we will move some of our global equities on to one of the providers on the CIV.
 We have already benefitted from lower fees on our BlackRock global equities, through the purchasing power of the CIV.